MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 ## Understanding List/Library View capability

 As a site owner, get yourself up to speed on [SharePoint List/Library View features and capabilities](https://support.microsoft.com/office/create-change-or-delete-a-view-of-a-list-or-library-27ae65b8-bc5b-4949-b29b-4ee87144a9c9).
-You should know how to show/hide columns, change the sort order, make multiple views, and how to add column choices to the Modern UI filters pane.
+You should know how to show/hide columns, change the sort order, make multiple views, and how to add column choices to the filters pane.

 >**SharePoint Designer Views:**
 >If someone told you to make a View in _SharePoint Designer_, years ago, this was a viable tool for customizing views, but SharePoint Designer is deprecated and will be unsupported in a few years.
-Do not use it.
+SharePoint Designer doesn't work with modern SharePoint views.

 You should also learn concepts like item/document View metadata filtering and grouping content.